 Tamar Mikeladze provides beautiful sacred or classical music during the Prelude, Offertory and Postlude.
 Guest vocalists or instrumentalists are frequent additions especially at Christmas and Easter and during the summer.

 In December, 1995, the firm of Lynn Dobson (Lake City, IA) installed a two-manual tracker pipe organ in the sanctuary.
 The organ is a regular part of our musical expressions in worship.
 You can read more about the organ here.

 Learn more about our:

 The Eastminster Hand Bell Choir is a group of adult ringers which meets for weekly rehearsals on Thursdays at 6 p.m. in the Green Room.
-The group, directed by our Heather Myer, provides music for the 10 AM worship service one Sunday a month from November through May.
+The group, directed by our Heather Myer, provides music for a 10 AM worship service every several weeks.

 The Hand Bell Choir rings on Eastminster’s four-octave set of Schulmerich handbells.

 Have you wanted to get back into playing handbells, or perhaps you are wanting to learn, but maybe don’t have the time to commit to a whole year?
 Well you’re in luck!

 The Handbell Choir has set up a Ringing Six-Week Series

 In 4 easy steps you can be making a joyful noise!